-Kensington Palace has stood by the British Royal family since 17th century.
+Kensington Palace has stood by the British Royal family since the 17th century.

 In this article, we explain everything you need to know before you visit Kensington Palace.